HeyAlifian/nn-identification/README.md

-# nn-identification-project
+# nn-classification-project
-Text identification using trained neural network or machine learning python. **Still WIP, expect any bugs or errors occured, thank you!**
+Text classification using trained neural network or machine learning python. **Still WIP, expect any bugs or errors occured, thank you!**
 The model takes up to 2-5 minutes to train according to the given configurations, inputs, or sample data.
 You can check on the `'sample_data.json'` for a more detailed sample data that the model uses.

 - **Available Labels or Categories:**